rktjmp/lush.nvim/CREATE.md

 ### 2.1 Import an existing non-lush colorscheme

-Lush includes a build in command to extract the currently loaded colorscheme, and generate a `lush_spec` for it.
+Lush includes a built in command to extract the currently loaded colorscheme, and generate a `lush_spec` for it.
 This generated spec will be "greedy", it will contain all currently applied highlight groups which will make it somewhat disorganised and loud, but it may be useful as a starting point.

-To import the curretly applied highlights, simply open a new file and run `:LushImport`.
+To import the currently applied highlights, simply open a new file and run `:LushImport`.
 The generated spec will be placed in the `z` register which you can paste with `"zp`.